w3c/wai-tutorials/source/images/groups.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Captions for Image Groups
+## A collection of images
 {:.ex}

-If a group of images has a caption, a `<figure>` element can be used to group those images.
+If a collection of images has a caption, a `<figure>` element can be used to group those images.
 A nested `<figcaption>` element contains the caption for the whole group.
 The WAI-ARIA attribute `role` with the value of `group` indicates grouping to assistive technologies.
 If individual images also have captions, additional `<figure>` elements with individual `<figcaption>`s can be nested.

 The support for this particular WAI-ARIA attribute and value varies.